 Countly provides two APIs to write and read data.
-In order to write data, Countly also provides SDKs (e.g Android, iOS and Windows Phone) to be used within applications on mobile devices.
+In order to write data, Countly also provides SDKs (e.g Android, iOS and web) to be used within applications on mobile devices.
 SDK collects usage information and sends it to Countly server.
 Read API can be used to retrieve data from Countly server.
 The whole dashboard retrieves information and visualizes in a graphical form using this Read API.

 Countly is a true real-time service, showing updates every 10 seconds from user interface – which is also a configurable parameter.